BlurryFace04/KeyWhisperer/README.md

 **Note:** You can keep using the same server script even for communication via tor.
 <br><br><br>

+## Execution
+You will have to replace the client.exe with the tor_client.exe, and also add the install_tor.exe in your pendrive or Rubber Ducky (whichever you are using) which will be executed on the victim machine.

 ## Bugs, Issues and Contributing
-If you find bugs or have suggestions about improving the module, don't hesitate to contact me.
+If you find bugs or have suggestions about improving KeyWhisperer, don't hesitate to contact me.
 <br><br><br>

 ## License